sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 # The Basics of Getting iNav Working on an Airplane

-Note: A limitation of iNav (and all other Cleanflight based firmware for that matter) is that it cannot be flown longer than 1 hour and 15 minutes.
-This is **resolved** from INAV version 1.6 with F3 boards and newer.

 ### Step 1: Getting Your Flight Controller Ready.

 * Flash the latest version of iNav using the [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel)